aeschuma/SRS-child-mortality/README.md

 # SRS-child-mortality
 Code to reproduce run simulations and estimate child mortality from MCHSS data

 NOTE: MCHSS data is not publicly available.
-Email aeschuma@uw.edu if you wish to access this data, or a version of the data or simulated data you can use for the code in this repository
+We have provided a simulated test data set to use with the code.

 ## Folder structure and file descriptions:

+data # any test data for use with the code in this repository will be available in this folder

+- mchss_test_data.RDS # simulated data set for use with MCHSS analysis code, and some simulation code

 MCHSS_anlysis # code for the analysis of MCHSS data